griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 A -> C heterozygous germline variant results in Gln (Q - CAA) becoming  Pro (P - CCA)
 ![5120-28 MST1R germline variant AA sequence](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/9390daaa-9890-4863-821f-b44791c001cc)

-The variant happens in phase with the germline variant only some of the time.
+The variant happens in phase with the germline variant only some of the times.

 A really detailed description on exploring a germline varaint in 5120-18